vojtechh12/CorrectionCoding/README.md

 \end{bmatrix}
 ```

-Upon checking with the parity check matrix $\mathbf{H^\mathrm{T}}$, this syndrome correcponds to its column n4, indicating an error on bit n4.
+Upon checking with the parity check matrix $\mathbf{H^\mathrm{T}}$, this syndrome corresponds to its column n4, indicating an error on bit n4.
 This allows for correction of such error.
 Limitation of this code are weight one errors.
 If more than one bit was corrupted, the calculated syndrome would not have the ability to distinguish various other error patterns.

 ## 2. Implementation
 This section intends to highlight a few key techniques used to implement the aforementioned theory.